ISISComputingGroup/ibex_user_manual/doc/IBEX-File-Paths-page.rst

 * Common calibration files: ``C:\Instrument\Settings\config\common`` calibration files for instruments e.g. Eurotherm sensors

-* Log files: These are in various places depending on the source see [[Log File locations|https://isiscomputinggroup.github.io/ibex_developers_manual/iocs/troubleshooting/Log-file-location.html]]
+* Log files: These are in various places depending on the source see :external+ibex_developers_manual:doc:`iocs/troubleshooting/Log-file-location` on the developer's manual.

 * User scripts: instrument dependent often in ``c:\scripts``

 * Instrument scripts: ``C:\Instrument\Settings\config\<computer>\Python`` version controlled instrument scripts which are accessed through ``inst.``.
 Either as a single file called ``inst.py`` or a folder called ``inst``

-* Shared instrument scripts: ``C:\Instrument\scripts`` these are scripts shared between multiple instruments [[see shared instrument scripts.|https://github.com/ISISNeutronMuon/InstrumentScripts/wiki]]
+* Shared instrument scripts: ``C:\Instrument\scripts`` these are scripts shared between multiple instruments `see shared instrument scripts <https://github.com/ISISNeutronMuon/InstrumentScripts/wiki>`_

 * Data: ``C:\data`` the data recorded by the instrument